Web Site Accessibility Statement

 People Read 25 percent slower on the Web

 Sun Microsystems states that users read 25 percent slower and 25 percent less on a computer screen than on paper.
-Because a reader's attention span is much shorter on the Web, the content of this Web site has been kept clear and concise and page lengths short.
+Because a reader's attention span is much shorter on the Web, the content of this website has been kept clear and concise and page lengths short.

 This statement has been provided by Nancy Massey of MasseyNet.com, Inc., an accessibility specialist.
 If you are experiencing any accessibility issues with this site, please email Nancy.